 With that in mind, your food stamp application form may need to include the income of people who are not eligible for benefits themselves.
 Learn more about the details you need to provide when you apply for SNAP by reading our free guide.

-How to Apply for Food Stamps Online in Washington
+Applying for Washington Food Stamps Online

 You can fill out a food stamp application online by using the Washington Connection portal.
 It is recommended that you create an account before starting your application.
 This allows you to log in and return to an unfinished application at a later date and have faster access to other application-related materials.
 If you do not have an account, you can receive a temporary access code that lets you return to an unfinished application.